-Taurus is an open source test automation tool that extends and abstracts leading open source tools including JMeter, Gatling, Locust.io, The Grinder, and Selenium and helps to overcome various challenges.
-Taurus provides a simple way to create, run and analyze performance tests.
+Taurus is an open source test automation tool that extends and abstracts leading open source tools including JMeter, Gatling, Locust.io, The Grinder, JUnit, Selenium, and more.
+Taurus provides a simple way to create, run, and analyze performance tests.

-Taurus can consume configuration files written in JSON or YAML languages which are very human readable.
-For instance, a simple load test with 10 concurrent users, a ramp-up time of 1 minute, a duration of 2.5 minutes and hitting a blazedemo.com site with HTTP GET requests will look as simple as:
+Taurus can consume configuration files written in JSON or YAML languages, which are very human-readable.
+For instance, a simple load test with 10 concurrent users, a ramp-up time of 1 minute, a duration of 2.5 minutes and hitting the site blazedemo.com with HTTP GET requests will look as simple as:

 As you can see, it’s only eleven lines of simple human-readable language that represents a (more or less) complete load scenario.
 It’s really simple to use.

 This is the whole idea of Taurus: to provide a unified, simplified way of configuring and running automated tests, then present the results in the most effective form.
 To learn more about Taurus, first check out Taurus's Beginner's Course, then for more information about Taurus's configuration syntax, visit the Taurus Tool Documentation.